Signs of Baltimore Pregnancy Discrimination

 The company placed her on unpaid leave.
 She lost her health insurance because of the unpaid leave.
 Unemployment was not an option because UPS did not technically fire her, so she sued.

-The woman did return to work a couple months after her daughter was born, but she is no longer employed at UPS.
+The woman did return to work a couple of months after her daughter was born, but she is no longer employed at UPS.
 She left the company in 2009.

 What is Pregnancy Discrimination in Baltimore?

 Every pregnant woman employed in a Baltimore company is supposed to be treated like every other employee with a medical condition.
-The Pregnancy Discrimination Act (PDA), which is an amendment to Title VII, as well as Maryland’s Pregnant Worker’s Fairness Act, forbid discrimination on the basis of pregnancy, childbirth or related medical conditions.
+The Pregnancy Discrimination Act (PDA), which is an amendment to Title VII, as well as Maryland’s Pregnant Worker’s Fairness Act, forbids discrimination on the basis of pregnancy, childbirth, or related medical conditions.
 This means employers must find suitable tasks for a pregnant employee to do at work just as they would with another employee with a medical condition or a temporary medical issue.
-For example, if an employer allows employees who have suffered a heart attack to work under a light duty restriction but denies a pregnant employee the same accommodation, then the employer may be liable for pregnancy discrimination.
+For example, if an employer allows employees who have suffered a heart attack to work under a light-duty restriction but denies a pregnant employee the same accommodation, then the employer may be liable for pregnancy discrimination.
 In short, when an employer treats a pregnant employee differently, it could be a sign of pregnancy discrimination.